JoeKarlsson/movie-script-scraper/README.md

 Usage
 ===

-Enter a genre (otherwise defaults to Action) or a total (defaults to all scripts from resource):
+Enter a genre (defaults to Action) or a total (defaults to all scripts from resource):

         $ node app --total 10 --genre Comedy